s341507/data2410-portfolio2/docs/rapport.md

 ## 1.1.
 Our project directory

-Our project-files are separated into sub-folders based on their functionality.
+For ease of use, all project-files are separated into the following sub-folders based on their functionality.
+configs: files pertainign
+docs: files pertaining to documentation and explanation of our project

 ## 1.2.
 Virtual Machines with VirtualBox